 Toronto Art Restoration Inc. (TARI) provides conservation and restoration services, such as assessments and treatments, for historical and modern works of art – paintings, sculptures, murals, works on paper, monuments and architectural arts.
 We perform services for private clients, the Canadian government, and corporate organizations for some of the most significant international and Canadian heritage artworks and buildings.
-We seek to preserve artifacts so they may live on to be enjoyed for years to come while restoring, rejuvenating and refreshing the aesthetic beauty of the artwork.
+We seek to preserve artefacts so they may live on to be enjoyed for years to come while restoring, rejuvenating and refreshing the aesthetic beauty of the artwork.